 Instructions

 If you use chicken thigh: remove the bones by cutting a break on the top and then push the meat off with the help of a sharp knife.
+Cut the meat into long strips and further into one-bite cubes.

-Stir the sauce and pour in.
+Return the chicken and mix well.
+Stir the sauce first and pour it in.

 - ½ cup fried peanuts , you may use roasted peanuts or salt baked ones